 (iii) biophysical methods (e.g., ITC, fluorescence-based methods).

-While the background in neurobiology is an advantage, we are absolutely welcoming the applications from students with the background in chemistry, (bio)engineering, (bio)physics, and medicine, who want to pursue the Ph.D. education focusing on molecular neuroscience.
+While the background in neurobiology is an advantage, we are absolutely welcoming the applications from students with the background in chemistry, (bio)engineering, (bio)physics, and electrical engineering, who want to pursue the Ph.D. education focusing on molecular neuroscience.
 The successful candidate should hold a M.Sc. degree or equivalent, have the excellent experimental experience described above, and professional skills such as:

 • Good organizational and communication skills;